DD-TestEningeer/cypress-demo/README.md

 ✅ **Deliverable:** Push your Cypress project to GitHub with the new test file in the `cypress/e2e` folder.

-# 📘 Cypress Training – Session 2
+# 📘 Cypress Training – Part 2

 **Topic:** Cypress Architecture & Folder Structure